North Carolina Tar Heels football: South Carolina

 The Battle of the Carolinas is a rivalry that began in 1903.
-North Carolina holds a 34–20–4 overall leads the series.
+North Carolina holds a 36–20–4 overall and leads the series, but South Carolina leads in more recent decades being 13–7 since 1967.
 While no longer a conference rivalry, since South Carolina left the ACC in 1971, the teams still meet occasionally.
-While South Carolina was an independent (1971-1991), the teams met ten times with each team winning five.
+While South Carolina was an independent (1971–1991), the teams met ten times with each team winning five.
 Following South Carolina's membership in the SEC the two teams didn't meet for 16 seasons until finally meeting again in 2007 in Chapel Hill.
-Since that time the two teams have played five times with South Carolina winning four.
-The most recent meeting was the first postseason meeting between the two programs in the Duke's Mayo Bowl on December 30, 2021 with South Carolina winning 38-21.
-The two teams are slated to meet for a fourth straight time in Charlotte on September 2, 2023.
+Since that time the two teams have played five times with South Carolina winning three.
+The first postseason meeting between the two programs was in the Duke's Mayo Bowl on December 30, 2021, with South Carolina winning 38–21.
+The most recent meeting between the two teams was in the Duke's Mayo Classic on September 2, 2023, with North Carolina winning 31–17.

 1,000-yard rushers

-Throughout the course of the Tar Heels' football history, a player has rushed for over 1,000 yards in a season 31 times.
+Throughout the course of the Tar Heels' football history, a player has rushed for over 1,000 yards in a season 32 times.
 The first player to rush for over a 1,000 yards was Don McCauley, who ran for 1,092 yards in the 1969 season.
-The most recent Tar Heel to eclipse the 1,000 yard mark was Ty Chandler, who ran for 1,092 yards in 2021.
+The most recent Tar Heel to eclipse the 1,000 yard mark in a season was Omarion Hampton, who ran for 1,504 yards in the 2023 season, and 1,660 in 2024.